luftaquila/luftaquila/README.md

 # Greetings!

-I'm a 🖥️*developer* and an 💡*electronics engineer* in 🇰🇷 Korea.
+I'm a 🖥️ *developer* and an 💡*electronics engineer* in 🇰🇷 Korea.

-I work on a RTOS kernel during ☀️, and build devices and services for 🏎️Student Formula🏁 at 🌙.
+I work on a RTOS kernel during ☀️, and build devices and services for 🏁 Student Formula at 🌙.

-Feel free to visit 🌏[luftaquila.io](https://luftaquila.io) for more details.
+Feel free to visit [🌏luftaquila.io](https://luftaquila.io) for more details.
 Hope you enjoy!

 ## 🔭 Skills & Interests